Parents Centres New Zealand: History

 Today, Parents Centres New Zealand operates through over 50 Centres nationwide.
-The organisation continues to work for parents and children of New Zealand, including most recently tackling issues around the repeal of Section 59 of the Crimes Act, spearheading the Flexible Working Conditions bill and Corrections breastfeeding of babies in prison bill, tackling the sensitive issues around child poverty and poor health and running parenting programmes in 19 of the country’s prisons.
+The organisation continues to work for parents and children of New Zealand, including most recently tackling issues around the repeal of Section 59 of the Crimes Act, spearheading the Flexible Working Conditions bill and Corrections breastfeeding of babies in prison bill, tackling the sensitive issues around child poverty and poor health and running parenting programmes in 19 of the country's prisons.

-Parents Centres continue run a wide range of parenting programmes, from childbirth education through to conscious parenting programmes for children up to the age of 6, and publish New Zealand’s longest running parenting magazine (established in 1954), Kiwiparent.
+Parents Centres continue run a wide range of parenting programmes, from childbirth education through to conscious parenting programmes for children up to the age of 6, and publish New Zealand's longest running parenting magazine (established in 1954), Kiwiparent.

+On 22 November 2024, the Parents Centre announced that it would close by the end of the year, citing financial difficulties and rising operating costs.
+Nelson Parents Centre antenatal tutor Amelia Crundwell expressed concern that the closure of the Parents Centre would make it harder for new parents to access quality maternity care and that an unregulated maternity centre would allow unqualified players to emerge.